Discover the essential steps to , including , financing options, insurance requirements, legal documents, and test driving tips.

 Financial Preparation

 When it comes to purchasing a car, financial preparation is key.
-This involves two main components: budgeting for a car and saving for a down payment.
+This involves two main components: for a car and saving for a down payment.

 Budgeting for a Car